gvwilson/thirdbit/src/fiction/iffy/index.md

 but also definitely young.
 And it—she—was thirsty and needed a bathroom.

-Sandrine sat up.
-"Hello?" she called.

 The door slid open.
 Reflex rolled her sideways,
 tossing the sheet into the air for whatever momentary distraction it might provide as she dropped into a fighting crouch.

-"At ease, corporal," said the elderly woman standing in the doorway behind the bot that had just rolled into her room.
+"At ease, corporal," said the elderly woman standing behind the bot that had just rolled into her room.
 "It's all right—this one's safe.
 It's just going to check your vitals.
 Here."